Ladies First: Business Travel Safety Tips for WomenBy Jeanne Hopkins

 Clearly, there is room for improvement.

-Taking Action to Empower Female Travelers
+Tip #1 :Take Action to Empower Female Travelers

 Risk & Insurance reminds employers that they need to consider potential corporate liability as well as productivity when managing their travel program.
 Risks can be especially high for SMBs, because while they have fewer people traveling than large organizations, the travelers are often concentrated among top leadership.